-We docked at Marina Grande for a few hours of exploring at leisure and then, with fresh winds whipping our hair and sun on our face, we cruised back to the mainland looking longingly at Capri behind us.
+We docked at Marina Grande for four hours of exploring at leisure and then, with fresh winds whipping our hair and sun on our face, we cruised back to the mainland looking longingly at Capri behind us.

 Private tour by traditional gozzo boat

-If you want an intimate tour of Capri or have a group of friends to share the cost, why not hire a traditional gozzo boat to transport you around the island.
+For an intimate and perhaps the best boat tour of Capri, why not hire a traditional gozzo boat to transport you around the island.
 This looked to me to be the most romantic and classic way to explore Capri by water.
-There is a picture of a gozzo boat above.

 I would only take this option if you are on a very strict budget or have limited time.
 We saw several of these tours on the water and made the following observations:

 - The boats that take these tours are large and packed full of people all craning over each other to take photos